8 Weeks Pregnant: The 8th Week of Pregnancy

 Pregnancy Week 8: Tips for making your pregnancy better

 During pregnancy some women develop oily skin and suffer from acne.
-If you are using over-the-counter medications to treat this, then it is important that you know what ingredients the cleaners and other products contain.
-If you have questions regarding the safety of a particular medication during pregnancy, it is best to consult with your health care provider or local pharmacists.
+If you are using over-the-counter medications to treat this, it is important that you know what ingredients the products contain.
+If you have questions regarding the safety of a particular medication during pregnancy, it is best to consult with your health care provider or a pharmacist.

 Pregnancy Week 8: Tips for mom’s partner

-If you have pets, then you may need to take over their care while your partner is pregnant.
-A pregnant woman should be wary of changing cat litter due to the possible exposure of toxoplasmosis.
-You can also help her by doing the shopping for the dog and cat food so she can avoid the strain of lifting those large bags.
+If you have pets, you may need to take over their care while your partner is pregnant.
+A pregnant woman should be wary of changing cat litter due to the possibility of becoming infected with toxoplasmosis.
+You can also help her by shopping for dog and cat food so she can avoid the strain of lifting large bags.